Next Syrian presidential election

 A presidential election in Syria is planned to take place within five years of the fall of the Assad regime in December 2024.
-Until then, Syria will be governed by a transitional government led by President Ahmed al-Sharaa.
+Until then, Syria will be governed by a transitional government under the Constitutional Declaration during a five-year transitional period led by Syrian President Ahmed al-Sharaa.

 Background

 In May 2021, Ba'athist Syria under Bashar al-Assad conducted its final presidential election, which he won by a landslide with over 95% of the popular vote.
-The election was widely dismissed internationally as an illegitimate sham election marked by substantial electoral fraud.
-Assad ultimately did not complete his term; his government collapsed on 8 December 2024 following renewed Syrian opposition offensives led by Hay'at Tahrir al-Sham amid the Syrian civil war.
+The election was widely dismissed internationally as an illegitimate sham election and was marked by substantial electoral fraud.
+It was held only in areas controlled by the Ba'athist Syrian government during the country's civil war.
+Assad was sworn in for his fourth term (2021–2028) on 17 July 2021 at the Presidential Palace.
+However, he did not complete his term, as his government collapsed on 8 December 2024 following renewed Syrian opposition offensives led by Hay'at Tahrir al-Sham (HTS) during the Syrian civil war.